open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 ## Future possibilities

-1. Enabling distributed tracing in systems that do not communicate over HTTP.
+1. Enabling distributed tracing in systems that do not communicate over network protocols that allow trace context being propagated through headers, metadata, or other means.